|Digital Release||PlayStation 3

-Akimi Village on PlayStation 3 was delisted no later than March 4, 2016 and is one of many delisted titles from the publisher formerly known as Sony Online Entertainment.
-A user posted to the NinjaBee forums on March 4th to report that the game was unavailable on the European and US PlayStation Stores.
-NinjaBee community managers confirmed on the forum and later on their Facebook page that Sony removed the game without notifying them.
-NinjaBee staff initially commented that they would work with Sony to try and bring the game back but their tone has since shifted to one of silent resignation.
+Akimi Village on PlayStation 3 was delisted no later than July 7, 2015, and is one of many delisted titles from the publisher formerly known as Sony Online Entertainment.
+On July 7th, NinjaBee posted on their Facebook and Twitter page that Akimi Village was removed from the store without SOE notifying them.
+NinjaBee staff initially commented on a now removed NinjaBee forum post that they would work with Sony to try and bring the game back, but their tone has since shifted to one of silent resignation.

 The Dawning of Daybreak